1120 SW Fifth Ave, Suite 800, Portland, OR 97204

-If you are unable to operate the meters or wish an alternative to paying at the meter, the City is offering scratch-off cards.
+If you are unable to operate the meters, use the Parking Kitty app, or wish an alternative to paying at the meter, the City is offering scratch-off cards.
 With a scratch-off card, you choose and pay for the time you need and simply display your scratch-off card on the dashboard.
 There is no need to walk to and from the meter.

 How it works:

 a) Tell us which district you wish to park in: Downtown, Northwest, Central Eastside or Lloyd District since each district has different pricing.